Shutty Bench, British Columbia: Transportation & roads

 Many residents settled their property taxes by working with picks, shovels and wheelbarrows on road maintenance.
 Prior to World War II, a horse-drawn wooden plow cleared snow from roads during winter.
 Later, a mechanical grader took over this function.

+The 1952 completion of the road linking Shutty Bench to the Lardeau region provided an overland route that gradually reduced the need for lake transport.
+With the rise of improved highways, demand for steamboat service declined, and the Canadian Pacific Railway faced the prohibitive cost of yet another major overhaul and boiler replacement for the aging vessel.
+Consequently, the SS Moyie was decommissioned in 1957 after nearly sixty years of faithful service on Kootenay Lake.

 Present community

 Properties serve as weekend retreats or as a bedroom community for Nelson.
 Resorts, guest houses, cabins and camping facilities cater to visitors.
 An operation such as the Lakewood Inn, which opened cabins around 1930, has expanded under subsequent owners.